 1-3 hours.
 A class with topics in mathematics chosen to fit special needs orinterests of students, faculty, or visiting professors.
-Prerequisite: instructor's permission.

 MATH 490 Senior Seminar

 2 hours.
 A seminar for junior and senior math majors to explore current topics selected by the instructor.
 Emphasis will be placed on significant student involvement in the classroom.